MLMV/GetCleanDataProject/README.md

 # GetCleanDataProject
 Coursera Getting &amp; Cleaning Data Course Project

-### This explains how all of the scripts work and how they are connected.
+This file explains the Getting & Cleaning Data Project, all of its scripts and how they are connected.